daltare/test-gh-actions/README.md

 This repository has some examples used to test different GitHub Actions.

 Note that this project uses the [`renv`](https://rstudio.github.io/renv/index.html) R package, which is required for the Shiny App Deployment action (the `renv` package creates the `renv.lock` file, i.e. the lockfile).

+-   Call [`renv::status()`](https://rstudio.github.io/renv/reference/status.html) to check the status and fix any issues that arise (using the commands below)
-That means the developer will need to do things like call `renv::install()` to add packages, [`renv::update()`](https://rstudio.github.io/renv/reference/update.html) to update package versions, and `renv::snapshot()` after packages are added or updated (which will record the packages and their sources in the lockfile), and collaborators can call `renv::restore()` (to get the specific package versions recorded in the lockfile).
-The documentation notes that if you're making major changes to a project that you haven't worked on for a while, it's often a good idea to start with an [`renv::update()`](https://rstudio.github.io/renv/reference/update.html) before making any changes to the code.
+-   Developers can call [`renv::install()`](https://rstudio.github.io/renv/reference/install.html) to add packages, [`renv::update()`](https://rstudio.github.io/renv/reference/update.html) to update package versions, and [`renv::snapshot()`](https://rstudio.github.io/renv/reference/snapshot.html) after packages are added or updated (which will record the packages and their sources in the lockfile)
+-   Collaborators can call [`renv::restore()`](https://rstudio.github.io/renv/reference/restore.html) (to get the specific package versions recorded in the lockfile).
+-   The documentation notes that if you're making major changes to a project that you haven't worked on for a while, it's often a good idea to start with an [`renv::update()`](https://rstudio.github.io/renv/reference/update.html) before making any changes to the code.

 For more information, see [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html).

 ------------------------------------------------------------------------